 Choosing an untapped area in your field of study is the secret to successful research.
 The best approach to finding a topic that is unexplored is by reviewing the literature and identifying a gap in the existing research.
 Finding gaps comes with a bundle of challenges such as:

 By reviewing the literature, you can identify the key areas that are unexplored or require further research.

 It helps you determine what is already known about the chosen topic and how extensively the research was conducted.

 By critically reviewing the existing literature, you can figure out the methodologies used in the previous research.

 Another major benefit of reviewing literature is that it generates new ideas or lays a foundation for new theories.

 Our team, including subject-matter experts, follow an organised approach in determining the loophole in the existing research in your field of study.
 Here’s a glimpse at our workflow.

-After identifying your area of interest, we perform exploratory research to figure out particular argument or issue in your field of study.
+After identifying your area of interest, we perform exploratory research to figure out a particular argument or issue in your field of study.
 We also determine the relationship between the previous & present issues.

-In the next step, we collect relevant articles from database, journals or published books (e.g., Web of Science, SCOPUS, etc.).
+In the next step, we collect relevant articles from databases, journals or published books (e.g., Web of Science, SCOPUS, etc.).
 On collecting articles, we pay attention to important sections to determine the areas that lack investigation.